raspberrypilearning/interactive-animation/en/step_5.md

 + `all around`{:class="block3motion"} will make your sprite appear to rotate randomly or to create a spinning effect
 + `don't rotate`{:class="block3motion"} will stop your sprite rotating

+If you don't use the `set rotation style`{:class="block3motion"} your sprite may go upside down when it bounces off the edge of the stage.

 Increase the number of steps in `move`{:class="block3motion"}, `5`, `steps`{:class="block3motion"} to make your sprite move faster or decrease it to move slower.

 ```blocks3